-Right in the heart of downtown is the renovated Fess Parker Wine Country Inn, established by the late actor turned vintner, Fess Parker, which offers a welcoming, sophisticated place to rest your head.
+Right in the heart of downtown is the Fess Parker Wine Country Inn – established by the late actor turned vintner, Fess Parker – which offers a welcoming, sophisticated place to rest your head.
 Each of the 19 rooms boasts in-room Keurig coffee makers, gas fireplaces, and King-sized, pillow top beds, accompanied by tasteful décor and free Wi-Fi.
-A stay here means you’ll get access to the outdoor, heated pool (warmed to the low 80s), as well as complimentary breakfast at the The Bear and Star restaurant and wine tasting for two at nearby Epiphany tasting room.
+A stay here means you’ll get access to the outdoor, heated pool (warmed to the low 80s), as well as complimentary wine tastings at Epiphany tasting room down the street.
 Located right behind Epiphany are the rustic-chic Wine Country Cabins, also owned by the Parker family.
-The spacious, one and two-bedroom cabins are not only centrally located, but also provide guests with access to the amenities at the Fess Parker Inn down the street.
+The spacious, one- and two-bedroom cabins are not only centrally located, but also provide guests with access to the amenities at the Fess Parker Inn down the street.

 A few blocks away is the iconic Mattei’s Tavern, a former 19th century stagecoach stop turned popular social destination in the 1900s.
 While the Inn at Mattei’s Tavern is undergoing a complete transformation to become an Auberge Resort, this timeless property is sure to impress once it opens its doors this summer, offering what will certainly be a new level of luxury and elegance in Los Olivos.